pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 When you have no choice but to make it.
 For example, there is a bug in one of the methods.

 We should be careful not to break the existing contract between the class and consumer of this class.
 Also be careful if the class has already gone to production (live) earlier.

+### Having an eye for OCP (avoiding violations)

+1. An `if-else` or `switch` statement.
+Ask yourself, "Will more cases need to be added in future?".
+  - In such a scenario, instead of cases, passing of the type to the entity might be better
+  - That is, is extension possible by passing any type of _configuration_ object?
+    - We can also write our class so that config object data can override to the default methods.
+  - Decision making is sent up a level i.e During method invocation and not inside the method itself!
+2. Is the base class we are inheriting from abstract enough? (`Shape/Rectangle/Square` example above)
+  - Make sure the abstraction's inheritance mechanism is extensible and not faulty!
+  - i.e Extension by inheritance must not have to modify abstract class / employ other workarounds
+3. Too many methods in a class that have similar functionality
+  - For example, the `ProductFilter` example above where
+  - We can have specifiers and combinators in this case

 ## 3. Liskov Substitution Principle (LSP)